Bat Symbolism and Meaning – Totem and Spirit

 Bats have long been associated with mystery and the supernatural.
 These creatures of the night have intrigued humans for centuries, and they hold a special place in the myths and folklore of many cultures.
 But what is it about bats that has captured our imaginations?
 What symbolism and meaning does this animal carry?
-In this blog post, we will explore bat symbolism and meanings from around the world.
+In this blog post, we will explore bat symbolism and meanings worldwide.
 We’ll also take a look at the bat spirit animal and what it represents to those who connect with it.

 Bats are a symbol of rebirth, transition, and initiation.
 The bat’s ability to navigate in the dark and use echolocation to find its way is seen as a metaphor for finding our way through life’s darkness.